anamendes23/game_engine/README.md

 Target for graphics rendering and input events come from.
 For web, there's a surface layer, not window.

-* Inputs
-* Events

 Implementation: using GLFW, because it is cross-platform.
 Window abstraction: use one class per platform.
 The design was made this way to leave the possibility to use win32 API instead of GLFW for Windows in the future.

+* Inputs
+* Events

+Windows generate events, like when the mouse clicks on a point, a key is pressed on the keyboard, etc. The Event and Window layers were created, so now we must link those two.
+To do that, implement GLFW event callbacks.

 ### Renderer